KrzakalaPaul/Any2Graph/README.md

 ## Tasks

 *Any2Graph* is a flexible framework that can be used to tackle a variety of **tasks**.
-Differents tasks have different modalites for instance difference types of inputs  (images, text, graphs ...) or output graphs with different properties (no nodes features, discrete node features, continuous node features ...)
+Different tasks have different modalities for instance different types of inputs  (images, text, graphs ...) or output graphs with different properties (no nodes features, discrete node features, continuous node features ...)

 The first step to use Any2Graph is always to choose a task.
 In practice, this means subclassing the base Task class defined in
 ```